Graduate Business Programs at the College of Business Administration

 Master's of Business Administration (MBA).
 Our MBA program is designed to fit your needs and interests by offering a number of concentrations that will matter in the marketplace.
 Whether you need to attend part-time or full-time, evening and weekend classes are designed to accommodate your schedule.

 Saturday MBA.
 The Saturday MBA is a cohort program available to residents in or near Cuyahoga, Medina, and Wayne counties who want to obtain a graduate business degree from the University of Akron.

 Master of Science in Management (MSM).
 The Master of Science in Management (MSM) allows you to pursue in-depth study in either Information Systems Management, an Accelerated MSM-Information Systems option, Supply Chain Management, or Technological Innovation.
 While students with any background can pursue this degree, it is popular with those who have undergraduate degrees in computer science, information technology, management, or related fields, or for those who are planning to work in technology.

 Master of Science in Accountancy (MSA).
 The Master of Science in Accountancy (MSA) is designed to help students from different backgrounds become capable accounting professionals.
 Students with accounting undergraduate degrees can combine their accounting backgrounds with coursework in information systems and finance to broaden their business knowledge.
 Students who are newer to accounting can gain the skills to pursue a career in the field.
 In this degree, students can pursue either a professional accountancy option or an accounting information systems option.

 Master of Taxation.
 The Master of Taxation Program is a professional degree that provides intensive training for individuals planning to enter the field of tax accounting and for experienced accountants and attorneys.
-This degree has an online option that is proposed for Fall 2014.
+A totally online program called MTAX Direct is also available.